rigor-plugin-author

 for call sites the core analyzer types as Dynamic. (narrowing_facts

-was renamed from type_specifier in ADR-80; type_specifier remains as a
+was renamed from type_specifier in ADR-80; the old verb was removed in

 #diagnostics_for_file